 Liquidity risk is assessed annually through the Internal Liquidity Adequacy Assessment Process ("ILAAP") carried out under the rules of the PRA.
 The Bank manages its exposure to liquidity risk by ensuring that it holds a buffer of High-Quality Liquid Assets that will enable it to meet its obligations as they fall due under normal and a range of stressed conditions.
-In addition, the Bank monitors the ratio of its longer dated assets to capital and longer-term funding to mitigate the risks deriving from maturity transformation.
+In addition, the Bank monitors net stable funding ratio to mitigate the risks deriving from maturity transformation.

-The Bank monitors its LCR to ensure that at all times it is operating within this requirement.
+The Bank monitors its LCR to always ensure that it is operating within this requirement.
 The Bank's LCR has consistently remained above 100% the regulatory requirement (including the regulatory buffer).
 The Bank Liquidity risk appetite is higher than the current min regulatory requirement of 100%.